 Because you can’t fart in Spain these days without it having something to do with the crisis (due to those dumpster-dived steaks, probably), the current economic climate has exacerbated the conflict.
 Despite having the highest GDP in Spain, Catalonia recently had to accept a bailout from the European Union.
 This might be putting them at a disadvantage when it comes to future negotiations, but it really shouldn’t affect legislation nominally passed in 2006.
 The call to independence is further amplified by the general opinion that if the entire country is in the shit, Catalonia shouldn’t have to pay more than its fair share to dig it out.

-Which brings us to yesterday.
-A street protest with more flags than any place since the Nuremberg rallies or the Olympic athletes' victory parade, anti-Spanish chanting, folk songs and fucking drum circles.
+Which brings us to Tuesday.
+A street protest with more flags than any place since the Nuremberg rallies or the Olympic athletes' victory parade, anti-Spanish chanting, folk songs, and fucking drum circles.
 But also kids getting drunk, grandmas with flags tied to their wheelchairs, metal kids throwing devil horns and those mid-1980s hardcore kids who, if Catalonia is ever made independent, should be declared a national treasure.

 At times, the heaviness of the symbolism was a bit overbearing.
-Seeing flag-clad inebriated people wheel out of the darkness after the end of the demonstration, made me remember all the things I hate about nationalism.
-As much as a "fuck you" to authority is all well and good, seeing such an extreme shift in opinions made me worry about the tipping point, and what could happen if the government choose not to listen to the people of Catalonia.
+Seeing flag-clad inebriated people wheel out of the darkness after the end of the demonstration made me remember all the things I hate about nationalism.
+As much as a "fuck you" to authority is all well and good, seeing such an extreme shift in opinions made me worry about the tipping point, and what could happen if the government chooses not to listen to the people of Catalonia.

 Around sunset, Gran Via was a sea of waving flags.
 This was the tail end of the demo, but there were still people pouring in from the side streets, making movement next to impossible.
-From the centre of the road a cheer rippled outwards as a casteller went up.
+From the center of the road a cheer rippled outwards as a casteller went up.
 With the light from the setting sun casting directly down the street, the last kid scaled up to the top and unfurled the estelada [the Catalan flag].

 Follow Paul on Twitter @pauldotsimon